pati103/Portfolio/README.md

 # Portfolio
 Contains data analysis projects, performed on Jupyter Notebook using python and some SQL.

-Each project emphasizes the skills learned during the course.
-Find below the skills put into practice for each project.
-They all contain Data Import, Data Preprocessing, Visualization and Cleaning.
+Find below the specific skills put into practice for each project.
+Note thatall projects include a section for Data Import, Data Preprocessing, Visualization and Cleaning.

 Statistical Data Analysis:
  - Variance, Standard Deviation